-As noted above, because the CPS provides information on current but not former employment status, we needed to impute the size of employers that provided coverage for those who have health insurance from a former employer.
+As noted previously, because the CPS provides information on current but not former employment status, we needed to impute the size of employers that provided coverage for those who have health insurance from a former employer.
 This imputation was performed similarly to the sector imputation.

 We imputed employer size for covered persons, including both policyholders and dependents, based on the prior sector imputation.
-First, we assigned all covered persons in either the state or Federal government sector to the largest CPS employer size category (1,000 or more).
+Similar to the edit done for workers, we assigned all covered persons in either the state or Federal government sector to the largest CPS employer size category (1,000 or more).
 Then, all other covered persons were assigned an employer size based on state, age (under 55, 55-64, or 65 and older), and sector.